Selecting a Windows kiosk device for your enterprise

 |Provisioning package||Single app mode, Multi-app mode|

 Among all these methods both provisioning packages and MDM solutions support all the generic use cases but the issue with provisioning package is that it can be applied only during the Out-of-the-box experience (first-run experience).
-Though the same provisioning package can be applied to a bulk of devices, having to manually start over again to achieve the first set up screen is a serious drawback.
+Though you can apply the same provisioning package to a bulk of devices, having to manually start over again to achieve the first set up screen is a serious drawback.

 The major benefits of using Hexnode Windows kiosk solution includes: